 Fieldwork: Student Assistants and Observers

-Approximately 75 college students—primarily from Sarah Lawrence along with guest students from Westchester Community College's early childhood program—are assigned to the Center throughout the school year, and become actively engaged in classroom life.
+Approximately 75 college students—primarily from Sarah Lawrence, along with guest students from Westchester Community College's early childhood program—are assigned to the ECC throughout the school year.
 Some carry out structured observation, but most work directly with the children in the classroom.

 The ECC’s director oversees student assistants, and the master teachers guide their daily interactions in the classroom.
 Many Sarah Lawrence College students go on from this experience to become teachers, social workers, therapists, and researchers in child development.

 Learn more about what makes the ECC a celebrated laboratory school – and how this benefits your child.